magento/merchdocs/src/configuration/yotpo/reviews-visual-marketing.md

 Basic Yotpo settings are accessed in the _Admin_ > **Stores** > _Configuration_ > _Yotpo_ > **Reviews and Visual Marketing**.
 Yotpo settings default as follows.

+See also [Yotpo documentation](https://support.yotpo.com/en/article/setting-up-yotpo-on-magento-v22-and-above) for information on mapping order statuses sent to Yotpo, sync settings, manually adding Yotpo's Reviews Widget to product pages, and manually placing Star Ratings on category pages.

 ## Setup

 To view Yotpo Setup fields, you must select the store view in the _Default Config_ drop-down.